aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 * Move on when all your benches are represented by markers on the map
-* One last change: since it doesn't make sense to fetch any markers from the API until we know where the map is, move the `ClientActions.fetchBenches` from the `Index` to the idle event of the map [read this documentation][event-doc] to learn about Google Map events
+* One last change: since it doesn't make sense to fetch any markers from the API until we know where the map is, move the `BenchActions.fetchAllBenches` from the `Index` to the idle event of the map [read this documentation][event-doc] to learn about Google Map events
 * If everything still works, move on to the next phase